s-yoshina/crossword/README.md

-# crossword
+# Crossword
-Repository for a crossword generator.
+A script that generates a crossword onto a csv file.